StorageB/Google-Sheets-Logging/README.md

    - Select `Go to your-project-name`
    - Click `Allow`

-9. Get the Script ID from the web app URL (this is not the same as the website URL)
+9. Get the script Deployment ID from the Web App URL (this is not the same as the website URL).

-       For example, if the URL is:
+       For example, if the Web App URL is:

        https://script.google.com/macros/s/zDcGefuxEz5jG3RYq8sT4Sqq3aZ9MRKLgsqr9ejHkApmjQAkqAvxQXaq/exec

-       Then the Script ID is:
+       Then the script Deployment ID is:

        zDcGefuxEz5jG3RYq8sT4Sqq3aZ9MRKLgsqr9ejHkApmjQAkqAvxQXaq

-10. From the script editor, go to `Run > Run function > doPost` (nothing will happen, but it is necessary to run this function manually one time)
+10. From the script editor, go to `Run > Run function > doPost` (for Google's new Script Editor interface, save the project, select `doPost` from the dropdown menu).
+Note that nothing will happen, but it is necessary to run this function manually one time.

 11. Click the `Save` icon.
+If asked, refer to Step 8 above to allow permissions.